Artificial Intelligence: 5 key attributes of all modern AI systems

 ADM: What industries are most impacted by AI, and in what way?

-, as these are largely software-driven and deal with large volumes of data, which are the perfect prerequisites for AI.
+Zweben: AI already has a profound impact in technology and finance, as these are largely software-driven and deal with large volumes of data, which are the perfect prerequisites for AI.
 But the impact is rapidly spreading to all other industries.
 Some examples of projects I have first-hand experience with:

 Supply-chain optimization systems for manufacturers that planned production and distribution by searching through many possible schedules to determine the best way to utilize people and equipment to deliver on time, and most importantly, to rapidly reschedule when things didn’t go as planned;